massalabs/as/README.md

 ## Contributing
 We welcome contributions from the community!

-If you would like to contribute to Massa-as-sdk, please read the [CONTRIBUTING file](CONTRIBUTING.md).
+If you would like to contribute to As, please read the [CONTRIBUTING file](CONTRIBUTING.md).

 ## License
 As is released under the [MIT License](LICENSE).